A new framework of safety standards will help passenger ships resume operation

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Tuesday, June 4, 2019/Categories: News, Ports and destinations
+Author: Rebecca Gibson/04 June 2019/Categories: News, Ports and destinations

 Fred.
 Olsen Cruise Lines’ Boudicca made her inaugural visit to Poole Harbour in Dorset on 4 June, becoming the largest cruise ship to berth in the UK town to date.